FRIDAY ENGAGEMENT FAIR

 ACHA Himalayan Sisterhood

 ACHA Himalayan Sisterhood serves immigrant and refugee women and young girls in the US, India, Nepal, and Tibet.
-In the California Bay Area ASHA helps the women of emerging Himalayan communities through training and leadership development and supports programs for women, girls and seniors in refugee settlements in India and Nepal through small grants.
+In the California Bay Area ACHA helps the women of emerging Himalayan communities through training and leadership development.
+It also supports programs for women, girls and seniors in refugee settlements in India and Nepal through small grants.
 ACHA supports Tibetans inside Tibet by raising funds for Tibetan-led initiatives, which includes partnerships and collaborations with existing organizations that promote education, health, economic development and women’s empowerment in Tibet.
 ACHA is a volunteer-run group, co-founded by service-oriented Tibetan women motivated by a desire to give back to their communities.
 Their mission is to create safe, supportive, and inclusive spaces for women to empower each other.

 Amilolo is a film group based in Ziling(Xining) Amdo, Tibet, dedicated to educating young Tibetans about digital video production and encouraging a new generation of Tibetan filmmakers.
 Amilolo's goal is to empower college students by teaching them video editing skills, training them in the use of digital equipment, and maximizing their employment opportunities.
-Amilolo motivates our students to document the fast-changing lifestyles on the Plateau and encourage them to do more cultural work in their respective hometowns.
+Amilolo motivates our students to document the fast-changing lifestyles on the Plateau and encourages them to do more cultural work in their respective hometowns.
 Over the past few years, Amilolo invited several international and domestic photographers and filmmakers to meet our members.
-These photographers also gave various lectures, presentations and trainings that enriched the students' knowledge and broadened their horizons.
+These photographers also gave various lectures, presentations that enriched the students' knowledge and broadened their horizons.
 Amilolo receives consultations from international and local photographers on how to manage participatory photography projects on a regular basis.

 CanEngage is a collaborative community service project that seeks to raise the funds necessary to support the basic educational needs of five rural children living in Litang County, on the eastern edge of the Tibetan Plateau, in Sichuan.
 The money will go towards sponsoring five Chungba Middle School students through their secondary education.
-This legacy project is led by a group of young Canadians of Chinese and Tibetan descent who seek to engage in constructive dialogue about the issues that divide our communities and about Canada’s role in fostering peace in the Tibet.
+This legacy project is led by a group of young Canadians of Chinese and Tibetan descent who seek to engage in constructive dialogue about the issues that divide our communities and about Canada’s role in fostering peace in Tibet.
 In helping to develop further opportunities for education, training and engagement at the grassroots level, they seek to advance the notions of global citizenship and sustainability, as well as build human connections.

 Diki Daycare was founded by Tsering Diki, a Tibetan immigrant, in 2005.
 Diki Daycare’s goal is to provide the safest and happiest environment possible that will give children every opportunity to develop to their greatest potential.
 Their students build skills and confidence through games, songs, movement and art.
-At Diki Daycare, they stress sharing, cooperating and taking turns to teach children the importance of being a team player.
+At Diki Daycare, they practice stress sharing, cooperating and taking turns to teach children the importance of being a team player.
 Their teachers also provide many outlets for creative expression and ensure that each child develops at their own pace.